AndrewAlizaga/CoolMusicApp/README.md

 go mod tidy
 ```

-5) Set your env keys on a .env file using the following key names
+5) Set your env keys on a .env file using the following key names (the .env file must be on your project root / also in your test/unit folder if you want to run tests properly)

 ```
 SPOTIFY_CLIENT_ID="<YOUR SPOTIFY CLIENT ID>" SPOTIFY_CLIENT_KEY="<YOUR SPOTIFY CLIENT SECRET KEY>"